ThomasSouverain/classif_basic/README.md

 # classif_basic

-This package provides scripts to accelerate:
+On basic binary and multi-classification, and on regression (see the notebooks for application), this package provides scripts to accelerate:

 ## The basic processing of data